 General Requirements.
 The Environmental Professional must provide documentation regarding the effect the proposed project will have on historic properties and archaeological sites that are listed on or eligible to be listed on the National Register of Historic Places.
 Section 106 of the National Historic Preservation Act requires DCA to act as the Responsible Entity for the administration of federal funds and as such to identify and assess the effects of its actions on historic properties.
 In most cases it will be necessary to employ a Preservation Professional that can conduct a cultural resources survey to assess the effects to historic properties and archaeological sites.
 The documentation at a minimum will include evidence of a thorough literature review and site file search to determine if previously known historic properties or archaeological sites are present within an Area of Effect.
 If no properties are recorded, the area probably has not been subjected to previous surveys.
 If no previous surveys have examined the project area, it will be necessary to conduct an intensive cultural resources survey field survey to determine if any, as yet, unrecorded historic properties or archaeological sites are present.
-Documentation required for Historic Preservation includes a cultural resources survey report by the Preservation Professional that identifies and a. a professional opinion on whether the proposed project may have an effect upon properties included in or eligible for inclusion in the National Register of
+Documentation required for Historic Preservation includes a cultural resources survey report by the Preservation Professional that identifies and assesses any effects to historic properties or archaeological sites from the proposed project.